bigguystevieb1/blooket-hack/README.md

 # readme-section-important

 **UPDATE!!
-As Of Tuesday, March 15th "The hacks that are up are working."**
+As Of Thursday, March 24th "The hacks that are up are working."**

 **Unfortunately Blooket has removed the ability to use game mode hacks.
 As of now it is pretty much impossible for me to create game mode hacks.**